Mekdes (singer): Career

-In December 2020, Mekdes announced her a tour for 2021, scheduling 13 concerts between in April and May.
-She also returned to festivals, including GrimFest in July.
-In the latter half of 2021, she was nominated for DR P3's Guld award.
-The program described her "wild vocals and obvious natural talent" as she won her first award.
+In December 2020, Mekdes announced his tour for 2021, scheduling 13 concerts between in April and May.
+He also returned to festivals, including GrimFest in July.
+In the latter half of 2021, he was nominated for DR P3's Guld award.
+The program described his "wild vocals and obvious natural talent" as he won his first award.
 Mekdes's first studio album entitled Greedy was released on 21 January 2022, after previously releasing a single of the same name in late 2021.
-Having self-produced the album herself, her debut received mixed reviews with critics citing a lack of "playlist-ready" singles.
-Receiving recognition for the production of the album from the Danish Music Awards, she was nominated for Producer of the Year, though she did not win the award.
+Having self-produced the album himself, his debut received mixed reviews with critics citing a lack of "playlist-ready" singles.
+Receiving recognition for the production of the album from the Danish Music Awards, he was nominated for Producer of the Year, though he did not win the award.

 In January 2023, URO released a song in a collaboration with Mekdes.
-The song, entitled "Føles Godt", reached triple-platinum certification from IFPI Danmark.
+The song, entitled "Føles godt", reached triple-platinum certification from IFPI Danmark.
 It was later released on URO's debut studio album, Allerhelst Vil Vi Elskes.
 Their song was nominated for P3's Listener Hit at the yearly P3 Guld in late 2023, though did not win the award.
 The duo performed the song at Roskilde Festival, Denmark's largest music festival, in June 2024.
-The also performed at the Crown Prince Couple's Awards ceremony in November 2024.
+They also performed at the Crown Prince Couple's Awards ceremony in November 2024.

+Mekdes released his second studio album on 9 January 2026.
+Entitled The Boy I Am, the album was his first after coming out as a transgender man.
+The album received mixed reviews.

 Personal life

-Mekdes lives in Kolding with her partner.
+Mekdes lives in Kolding with his partner.
+In November 2025, he announced he was transgender in a video posted to his Instagram.